About Recycle Rewards

 When you use an RVM to return your containers you have three options to receive your refund:

-• Receive a retail voucher which can be spent instore or be exchanged for cash at a participating retailer
+• Receive a printed voucher or e-voucher which can be spent instore or be exchanged for cash at a participating retailer

 • Donate your refund to a charity, school, sports club or community group